mkloubert/vs-media-player/README.md

 }
 ```

-A player entry supported the following, common properties:
+A player entry supports the following, common properties:

 | Name | Description |
 | ---- | --------- |